LBurnsUF/Chefs-CookBook/CookBook/README.md

 - Configuration menu with in-built sorting controls
   (alphabetical, depth, path count, etc.)
 - Visual polish and UI refinements for UI frontend (this is my first mod, and Unity UI is painful)
+- In-Progress run recipe tracking
+	- Maybe allow users to star a desired result, adding it to the objectives panel for easy remembrance?

 ---